singing 'bout satan

 You know that sometimes Satan comes as a man of peace

 Franklin Graham works the good-intentions circuit.
 In the mid-70s, he joined the world relief organization, Samaritan’s Purse.
 Founded by Bob Pierce, who also founded World Vision in 1950, Samaritan’s Purse has done laudable work providing humanitarian aid to people in over 100 countries.
-In the last few months, they’ve been working in Texas, Florida and the Carribean after the devastation of Hurricanes Harvey, Irma and Maria.
-As the organization’s website declares, “Whether in the United States or abroad, we come alongside hurting people to bring emergency relief aand practical help in the Name of Jesus Christ.”
+In 2017, they did yeoman work in Texas, Florida and the Caribbean after the devastation of Hurricanes Harvey, Irma and Maria.
+As the organization’s website declares, “Whether in the United States or abroad, we come alongside hurting people to bring emergency relief and practical help in the Name of Jesus Christ.”
 Nothing wrong with that.
 But Franklin Graham, who as president and C.E.O. of Samaritan’s Purse since 1979, has not only “come alongside hurting people,” he’s also made time to hurt people.
 People like the members of the Islamic faith.
 In 2010, he was quoted in Time magazine as calling Islam “a religion of hatred.
 It’s a religion of war.”
 The next year, in comments to CNN‘s John King, he seemed to cast doubts on President Barack Obama’s Christian faith: “Now it’s obvious that the president has renounced the prophet Mohammed, and he has renounced Islam, and he has accepted Jesus Christ.
 That’s what he says he has done.
 So I just have to believe the president is what he has said.”

 Playing to the Psycho-Baptist wing of American Evangelicalism, Graham knows his audience well.
-They’re the type of people who root against the Trapp Family when watching The Sound of Music with their kids.
-Graham, so unlike his father, who worked to build bridges with those of other faiths, goes after the other.
-Whatever the other may be at the time, like Hinduism.
+They’re the type of people who root against the Trapp Family when watching The Sound of Music.
+Graham, so unlike his father, who worked to build bridges with those of other faiths, attacks the other — whatever the other may be at the time, like Hinduism.
 He wows the Psycho-Baptists, observing that “no elephant with 100 arms can do anything for me.
 None of their 9000 gods is going to lead me to salvation.”

 There’s Going To Be A Feast … Graham is certain of his salvation and he’s certain of colossal paydays.
 As CEO of Samaritan’s Purse, his earnings from 2009 through 2013 totaled $2,599,658.00.
 As CEO of the Billy Graham Evangelistic Association (BGEA), his other full-time gig, his earnings from the same period exceeded $500,000.00.
 There was also another $97,000.00 he made with BGEA and related organizations.
 Nice work if you can get it.
 That is if you can get away with convincing two major employers you’re a fully-engaged full-time CEO.
 The Charlotte Observer reported Graham’s 2013 compensation from Samaritan’s Purse alone made him the highest-paid CEO of any international relief agency based in the U.S. The Observer went on to report Graham made more with Samaritan’s Purse in the fiscal year ending in June 2014 than the $597,000 earned by Gail McGovern, CEO of the American Red Cross, even though its budget was seven times larger than Samaritan’s Purse’s.